Projects for the future

 Sirius was designed to produce the brightest synchrotron light out of all the devices in its energy range, and the scientific research conducted with the help of this light has applications in various knowledge areas.
 Sirius is an open facility that is available to the Brazilian and international scientific communities, allowing hundreds of academic and industrial studies to be conducted each year.

-Through these studies, Sirius helps find solutions to major scientific and technological challenges such as developing vaccines, medications, and treatments for diseases, new fertilizers, plant species that are more resistant and adaptable, new agricultural techniques, and renewable energy sources, among many other potential applications with economic and social impacts.
+Through these studies, Sirius contributes to finding solutions to major scientific and technological challenges such as developing vaccines, medications, and treatments for diseases, new fertilizers, plant species that are more resistant and adaptable, new agricultural techniques, and renewable energy sources, among many other potential applications with economic and social impacts.
 Throughout its development, Sirius has proved to be a defining project for Brazil.

 Visitor Center